 Observations conducted during test administration, interviews with Test Administrators, and talking with students after testing is likely to yield data that can be useful in guiding the formative evaluation process of accessibility features and accommodations use at the school, district, and student levels.
-Information on the use of accessibility features and accommodations is collected through the SR/PNP along with other demographic information in each PARCC member state.
+Information on the use of accessibility features and accommodations is collected through the SR/PNP, along with other demographic information.
 The following questions should guide the analysis of accessibility features and accommodations data at the school, district, and student level.